 - ask you to show them something they believe is a weapon.
 The police can you and fine you if you refuse

 - use a metal detector to look for something they reasonably suspect is a weapon.

 The police officer that does the search must:

-- be the same sex as you (unless this is not reasonably possible)
+- be the same gender as you (unless this is not reasonably possible)

 - make a written record of the search

 - give you a receipt when they take anything away from you, including drugs.

 This is when the police officer removes and searches all of your clothing.
 An officer will usually do a strip search when they are looking for something they could not find in a pat-down search.

 A police officer can only do a strip search in a private place, usually at a police station.
 They must follow the rules for a pat-down search.